 - With little wind, you’ll quickly pass through because of the low resistance

 - Also keeping balance, checking the lift requires attention and an active attitude

 - You also need deep water

 Much less hassle with wing foiling

 What is particularly a relief on the side is that wingfoiling is much less of a hassle and less.
-The wing is pumped up with a good pump in about 30 seconds and is then ready for use.
-The starboard foils are so ingeniously assembled that all you have to do is screw the blades onto them.
+The wing can be pumped up with a good wing pump in about 30 seconds and is then ready for use.
+The Starboard wing foils are so ingeniously assembled that you only have to screw the blades on them.
 The wing foil board is shorter, narrower and lighter than a surf board, making your board also easier to carry.
 All reason why many kiters have gone kitesurfing.
 With wing foiling you have 2 additional advantages.
 You don’t have a problem with the lines.
 Grab Wing and get ready.
-In addition, you have a small board where you have enough volume to dole back.
+In addition, you have a board where you have enough volume to float back.
 It’s so safe.

 The only thing we have to get used to is the two leashes that are attached to it.
 It gets used to it, but those things are still getting in the way.
 Without leashes on the water is really unwise.
-You will loose your wing or board when you fall.
+You lose your wing or board when you fall.